mistifikatorcat/bike-lanes/README.md

 ## Features

--Fetches cycleway, highway=cycleway, and cycleway=track data for a given bounding box or named area via the Overpass API
+- Fetches cycleway, highway=cycleway, and cycleway=track data for a given bounding box or named area via the Overpass API

--Converts OSM JSON to GeoJSON using osmtogeojson
+- Converts OSM JSON to GeoJSON using osmtogeojson

--Renders the result on a Leaflet map using react-leaflet
+- Renders the result on a Leaflet map using react-leaflet

--Uses Next.js 13 App Router and client components
+- Uses Next.js 13 App Router and client components

-##Tech Stack
+## Tech Stack

--Next.js 13 (App Router)
+- Next.js 13 (App Router)

--TypeScript
+- TypeScript

--React
+- React

--Leaflet & react-leaflet
+- Leaflet & react-leaflet

--osmtogeojson
+- osmtogeojson

-##Getting Started
+## Getting Started

-###Prerequisites
+### Prerequisites

--Node.js (v16+ recommended)
+- Node.js (v16+ recommended)

--npm or yarn
+- npm or yarn

-###Installation
+### Installation

 Clone the repository: